 Staff are selected based on Christian maturity, experience working with children, communication skills, and zest for life.
 We purposefully hire a diversity of temperaments, talents, and backgrounds to create a balanced and healthy staff family.
 Length of service ranges from 10 to 13 weeks depending on a staff member’s role.

 Before you apply, please review our community life standards that we ask all of our seasonal staff to uphold.

 Our process is as simple at 1, 2, 3!
 Submit an application linked below.
 A team of Directors are waiting to get to know you.
-A Director will reach out to schedule an interview with you over Zoom.
-Once an interview has been completed, we will pursue the references you have provided.
+Two Directors will reach out to schedule a first & second interview with you over Zoom.
+Once the interviews has been completed, we will pursue the references you have provided.
 We have a hiring team that will assess qualifications, skills, and available roles.
 Once all references have been received, you will receive an email and/or phone communication regarding the job you’ve applied for.
 Background checks will be run on all potential employees prior to the start of summer.